 There is a doppelgänger out there, one that is giving fruitcake the business big-time.
 It is called panettone, and is the beneficiary of the best of marketing campaigns.
 You see, panettone is also bread with candied fruit and raisins, and is blessed with that selfsame preternatural shelf life.

 But then there are also traditional holiday baked goods that escape the pressures of marketing and social cachet.
 One such lucky loaf is stollen, a German take on fruitcake whose appearance is meant to resemble a swaddled baby Jesus.
 Stollen keeps the chopped nuts that panettone discards, but adds a thin sugar icing on the surface.
-My small loaf was baked with care at will do the job if you're in their part of town.
+My small loaf was baked with care at La Brioche ($5.75), but Madeleine's will do the job if you're in their part of town.

 Also lurking in the background of the fruit-and-cake family picture is a Polish treat called makowiec.
 Rolled strudel-style, makowiec is filled with honey, raisins, walnuts and the main attraction, poppy seeds.
 Other additional stuffings could include candied citrus peel and almonds, but Alex Polish American Deli keeps it simple ($8.50).